Causes of Physical Security Breaches

 - Implement identification cards to verify people entering the premises, including visitors, contractors and personnel.

 - Conduct background check of employees before onboarding.
-If you are curious about onboarding definition, it is a process of integration of a new employee into an organization, training and orienting them.
+"Onboarding" is the process of integrating a new employee into an organization, training and orienting them.

 - Make sure you have a new hire forms checklist thanks to which you can verify your new employee’s work eligibility.